lacf95/EthermineApp/README.md

 ```
 bundle exec rspec
 ```
-If you want to run an specific test file, you can add the file route next to rspec, for example:
+If you want to run a specific test file, you can add the file route next to rspec, for example:
 ```
 bundle exec rspec spec/models/credential_spec.rb